Bestbynature/todo-react-app/README.md

 # 📖 [todo-react-app] <a name="about-project"></a>

-**[todo-react-app](https://bestbynature.github.io/todo-react-app/)** is a web application that displays movies collection with thier details and allows users to like or comment on a particular movie.
-Upon clicking a particular movie, a pop-up is displayed that gives more information.
-The Project is achieved by using APIs.
-The project also implemented features that dynamically modify the DOM and add basic events and listeners.
+**[todo-react-app]** is an application that is built with react and bundled with Vite.
+It essentially provides a login page, which once authenticated, gives access to the edit button.
+The list of todos are display on the Home page.
+Other pages are also accessible with routers.

 ## 🛠 Built With <a name="built-with"></a>